-- Entry and exit points of a new ford should not be within 100 feet upstream or downstream of another ford on the same property ownership. - Use fords only during periods of no or low stream flow (whether dry or frozen) to minimize sediment delivery to the stream. - Install fords in a dry streambed only, or when a site is dewatered.
+- Ensure a ford is designed so a limiting vehicle, like a lowboy, does not bottom out. - Entry and exit points of a new ford should not be within 100 feet upstream or downstream of another ford on the same property ownership. - Use fords only during periods of no or low stream flow (whether dry or frozen) to minimize sediment delivery to the stream. - Install fords in a dry streambed only, or when a site is dewatered.
 The written plan must describe sediment control and flow-routing plans, and the project must meet the criteria outlined in the written plan. - Do not dam the floodplain where substantial overbank flow occurs with approaches to the ford. - Cross perpendicular to the channel to minimize the disturbance area and reduce post-installation maintenance. - Minimize flow acceleration through the ford. - For Type F and Type SSBT fish streams, any ford structure should: - > be no wider than 16 feet - > ensure scour has not created a barrier to fish passage - > ensure free and unimpeded fish passage at all flows when fish are expected to move through the ford